ryvoxr/notebook/school/history/apush/unit-3/assignments/assignment-3.md

 - Order the US Navy to attack the pirates' home ports
 - After four years of fighting, Jefferson signed a peace treaty that included a ransom for prisoners

-## *Marbury v Madison*
+## Marbury v Madison

 Marshall asserted that Marbury had the right to the appointment but that the Court did not have the constitutional power to enforce it
 - Marshall voided a section of the Judiciary Act of 1789
-- In effect, asserting the Court's authority to
+- Established the power of judicial review

 ## Jefferson's policies as President - legislation, economics, land, the Louisiana purchase, Lewis and Clark